 ITEM 1.
 LEGAL PROCEEDINGS

-For a discussion of Legal Proceedings that affect us, refer to the Notes to Unaudited Consolidated Financial Statements, Note 13 - Legal Proceedings included in Part I, Item 1 of this report.
+For a discussion of Legal Proceedings that affect us, refer to the Notes to Unaudited Consolidated Financial Statements, Note_13 - Legal Proceedings included in Part I, Item 1 of this Quarterly Report on Form 10-Q.

 ITEM 1A.
 RISK FACTORS